raisely/NoHarm/licenses/NoHarm.md

 "Contributor" must mean Licensor and any individual or Legal Entity on behalf of whom a Contribution has been received by Licensor and subsequently incorporated within the Work.

-"Forests" must mean 0.5 or more hectares of trees that were either planted more than 50 years ago or were not planted by humans or human made equipment.
+"Forest" (or "Forests") must mean 0.5 or more hectares of trees that were either planted more than 50 years ago or were not planted by humans or human made equipment.

 "Deforestation" must mean the clearing, burning or destruction of 0.5 or more hectares of forests within a 1 year period.

 ## 3. Grant of Copyright License